dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

     for instance in session.query(Memberships):
         print(instance.id, instance.pid, instance.primary_member_id, instance.membership_date)
 ```

-We will delve a bit deeper into the relationships before we do some example database operations.
-The variables that are defined as relationships return objects of associated objects of other table entities.
-For example, `Members.associated_members` will give a list of `Members` objects corresponding to the members associated with the primary member, and similarly `Properties.membership_info` will return the `Memberships` object corresponding to the property.

-The relationships work in tandem with a Foreign Key-Primary Key relationship.
-The relationship variables can be defined both on the class consisting the primary key and the class consisting the foreign key.
-The nature of relationship is one-to-many, or one-to-one when defined on the class with primary key, and it is many-to-one when defined on the table with foreign key.
-The associated relationships can be provided using `back_populates` option.
-The `useList` option can turned on or off to control the one-to-many or one-to-one setting.

-In our example, `Memberships` class has two foreign keys mapping to `members.id` and `properties.id`. `Properties` class has a one-to-one relationship with `Memberships` class, so we have only one membership record per property.
-This is achieved with  `uselist=False` option in `memership_info` relationship.
-This relationship back populates the `for_property` relationship deinfed in `Memberships` class.
-Similarly, `associated_properties` in `Members` class and `primary_member` in `Memberships` class work in tandem.

-There is a special case in the `Members` class, where there is a self-referential mapping between `primary_member_id` and `id` defined as foreign key.
-This lets us model hierarchical data where we have all members of a household mapped to a primary member of that household.
-There is a one-to-many relationship `associated_members` that will let us define all associated members to a primary member.

 Now let us populate the tables with an example consisting of two households with three members each but with three properties, with one household owning two of these properties and remaining one owned by the other household.